Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing

 To demonstrate practical applicability, we evaluate PRISM-FCP on the UCI Superconductivity dataset~\cite{hamidieh2018superconductivity}, which contains $21{,}263$ samples with $D=81$ features describing material properties, with the target being the critical temperature, in Kelvin (K), at which superconductivity occurs.

 \emph{Experimental Setup.} We distribute the dataset across $K=100$ clients, including $|\Scal_B|=20$ Byzantine clients.
 Each client is assigned $3{,}000$ samples, split into $1{,}000$ training, $1{,}000$ calibration, and $1{,}000$ test samples.\footnote{To simulate non-IID data heterogeneity, we partition the target variable (critical temperature) into $10$ equal-frequency quantile bins and draw each client's mixing proportions over these bins from a $\mathrm{Dir}(0.5)$ distribution~\cite{hsu2019measuring}.
-Each client receives $3{,}000$ samples accordingly, with overlap permitted across clients.} At each training iteration, the server uniformly samples $|\Scal_n|=20$ clients to participate.
+Each client receives $3{,}000$ samples, with overlap permitted across clients.} This real-data construction is intended as a heterogeneity and robustness benchmark based on repeated random resampling from a finite dataset, rather than as a strictly disjoint federated partition of the UCI samples.
+At each training iteration, the server uniformly samples $|\Scal_n|=20$ clients to participate.
 Features are standardized to zero mean and unit variance, and targets are normalized similarly.
 As before, we compare: (i)~PRISM-FCP with partial sharing ($M<D$) and Byzantine filtering, (ii)~Rob-FCP with full sharing ($M=D$) and Byzantine filtering, and (iii)~FCP with full sharing and no filtering.
 We sweep sharing ratios $M/D \in \{0.25, 0.49, 0.74, 1.0\}$ (i.e., $M \in \{20, 40, 60, 81\}$) and average results over $100$ independent trials.
 The target coverage is $1-\alpha = 90\%$.

 In Table~\ref{tab:UCI}, we present marginal coverage and average interval width under the three calibration-phase attack scenarios.
 The results corroborate the synthetic experiments and validate PRISM-FCP on real-world data: